Photos from previous Summer Schools

 The 12th summer school on Computational Materials Science, CMS3, will take place on the Texas A&M University campus in College Station, Texas and will also be offered online.
 It is organized by the Department of Materials Science & Engineering (TAMU-MSEN), the Data-enabled Discovery and Design of Energy Materials program at Texas A&M University (D3EM), Laboratory for Molecular Simulation (LMS), the High Performance Research Computing (HPRC) facility, and the Center for intelligent Multifunctional Materials and Structures (CiMMS).

-Purpose: To provide a platform for knowledge exchange and for academics as well as training for graduate students interested in the area of Computational Materials Science across multiple scales of space and time as well as the latest advances in materials informatics for materials discovery and design.
+Purpose: To provide a platform for knowledge exchange and for academics as well as training for graduate students interested in the area of Computational Materials Science across multiple scales of space and time.

 Structure: The School is organized in thematic sessions focused on different computational techniques.
-The themes will be organized in a bottom-up manner, starting with simulation tools at the atomistic level (Module 1), mesoscale (Module 2) and the continuum (Module 3), with a final integrative module on materials informatics and design (Module 4).
-The final program will be updated on the website by March 20th but it is expected to be very similar and with a similar set of instructors as the 2017 edition, found here.
+The themes will be organized in a bottom-up manner, starting with simulation tools at the atomistic (Module 1), mesoscale (Module 2) and continuum (Module 3), with a final integrative module on informatics/data Science (Module 4).
+The final program will be updated on the website by March 30th, but it is expected to be very similar and with a similar set of instructors as previous editions.

-Financial assistance: A limited number of fellowships will be made available to qualified students.
+Financial Support: A limited number of fellowships will be made available to qualified applicants.